qiskit-community/qiskit-camp-africa-19/README.md

     <dt name="participate">I would like to participate in an existing idea</dt>
     <dd>

 Participants and coaches can comment and add information as comments in the ideas (as issue comments).
 [After the pitches](#time-for-pitching-the-idea), there is time for team formation.
 Find the person behind the idea (feel free to slack them) and ask for more.
-Once you are convinced, add a comment in the issue mentioning `@qcamp` (our [helpful bot](https://github.com/qcamp)).
+Once you are convinced you want to join the team, add a comment in the issue mentioning `@qcamp` (our [helpful bot](https://github.com/qcamp)).
 After some seconds, you will be assigned to the issue.
 Being assigned to the issue means being part of the team.

 </dd>
     <dt name="reassign">I am already in a team, but I want to change</dt>